Importing assets from Information Governance Catalog into a catalog

 - If necessary, fix import problems.
 After the assets are imported, you’ll get a notification with a link to the import summary report.
 The report lists the number of assets added to the catalog and any problems.

 Edit each connection asset to an on-premises database:

 a.
 Complete the connection asset.
 Associate an existing Secure Gateway service or configure and associate a new Secure Gateway service.

 b.
 (Optional) Secure the connection asset.
 Mark the connection asset as private and then add only selected collaborators as members of the connection asset.

-If you discover assets from a connection that was imported from Information Governance Catalog assets, you might create duplicates of existing assets in the catalog.
+If you import metadata from a connection that was imported from Information Governance Catalog assets, you might create duplicates of existing assets in the catalog.